-Kindergarten classes are mandatory for all students who are five years of age on or before September 1.
-Kindergarten is a full day program that is offered in each elementary school.
+Attendance in kindergarten is mandatory for all students who are five years of age on or before September 1st.
+Kindergarten is a full-day program offered in each elementary school.